Bounds for Rankin--Selberg integrals and quantum unique ergodicity for powerful levels: Local calculations

 \emph{Type 1. } In this case $\pi\subscriptp$ is a dihedral supercuspidal representation $\rho(E/F,\xi)$, associated to the unramified quadratic extension $E$ of $F$ and to a non-Galois-invariant character $\xi$ of $E^\times$.
 A standard computation~\cite{Sch02} shows that $n = 2 a(\xi)$ and $N =2 a(\xi^2)$.
 This shows that $n$ and $N$ are even and $N\le n$.
 As for $T_m$, we have $T_m = 0$ if $m >n$ or $m <N-n$ or $N-n \le m \le n$ and $m-n$ is odd; $T_m = \frac{p^{-n}}{1+p^{-1}}$ if $m = n$; $T_m = \frac{p^{ - \frac{N}{2}}}{1+p^{-1}}$ if $m = N-n$ and $T_m = p^{\frac{-n-m}{2}}\frac{1 - p^{-1}}{ 1 + p^{-1}}$ in the remaining cases.

 \emph{Type 2. } In this case we will prove that unless we have $m >n$ or $m <N-n$, in which case $T_m$ equals 0.
-Indeed, from Proposition~\ref{propRm} and the table earlier in this subsection, we see that~\eqref{formulatype2} holds for $m$ positive.
-Now, if $N$ is odd, then we can use~\eqref{keyequation} to find $T_m$ for all $m$; the resulting formula however contradicts~\eqref{sumtm} and thus is incorrect.
-We conclude that $N$ must be even.
-Now using~\eqref{keyequation} and~\eqref{sumtm} we see that~\eqref{formulatype2} is valid for all $m$ in the range $N-n \le m \le n$.
+Indeed, from Proposition~\ref{propRm} and Table~\ref{table1}, we see that~\eqref{formulatype2} holds for $m$ positive.
+Now, if $N$ were odd, then we would be able to use~\eqref{keyequation} to find $T_m$ for all $m$; however, the resulting formula would contradict~\eqref{sumtm}.
+We conclude that $N$ is even.
+Now using~\eqref{keyequation} and~\eqref{sumtm} we see that $T_m$ is given by~\eqref{formulatype2} for all $m$ in the range $N-n \le m \le n$ and is 0 otherwise.